Rebuilding lives and livelihoods

-That’s why the IRC and the Citi Foundation teamed up in 2017 through our Rescuing Futures partnership to back nearly 1,000 young people with business training and start-up grants across Athens in Greece, Amman in Jordan and Yola in northeast Nigeria.
+That’s why the IRC and the Citi Foundation teamed up in 2017 through our Resilient Futures partnership to back young people with business training and start-up grants.
 We're highlighting some of their incredible stories through our Back My Business campaign.

-young people have participated in Rescuing Futures since 2017
+young people have participated in Resilient Futures since 2017

 The programme impacts not only the young people themselves - but their families too.Read Musa's story

 more young people will receive training and mentorship in 2021 - 2023